-About the National Aged Care Quality Indicator Program
+About the National Aged Care Mandatory Quality Indicator Program

-Quality Indicators measure aspects of service provision which contribute to the quality of care and services given by the provider, and to consumers’ quality of life and experiences.
+Quality indicators measure aspects of service provision which contribute to the quality of care and services given by the provider, and to care recipients’ quality of life and experiences.

-The main objectives of the National Aged Care Quality Indicator Program are:
+The objectives of the National Aged Care Mandatory Quality Indicator Program are:

-- for providers to have robust, valid data to measure and monitor their performance and support continuous quality improvement.
+- for providers to have robust, valid data to measure and monitor their performance and support continuous quality improvement; and

 - Use of physical restraint

-For more information on the QI Program for residential aged care, phone the My Aged Care provider and assessor helpline on 1800 836 799.
+For more information on the National Aged Care Mandatory Quality Indicator Program for residential aged care, please contact the My Aged Care provider and assessor helpline on 1800 836 799.